YubiKey vs. TOTP Apps: Best 2FA in 2026

 Practical Recommendations

 1. Audit your accounts.
-Start with the services that would cause the most damage if compromised.
+Start with the highest-priority accounts – the services that would cause the most damage if compromised.
 See our guide to setting up 2FA on every service for a systematic approach.

 2. Buy two hardware keys.
 Register both with your critical accounts.
 Store one on your keychain and one in a safe or safety deposit box.